 For some, the Nuremberg Castle may look less attractive outdoors, but don’t let that fool you.
 Inside the castle is a treat for the eyes.
 I saw medieval armor, bejeweled gifts, artful interior panels, and the 50-meter-deep well.

 On my way to the Imperial Castle, I passed by the Fembo Museum.
 I can feel the Late Renaissance period in the well-preserved rooms of the merchant’s house.
 It also has audio plays and other exhibitions showing the history of Nuremberg.

 #7 Discover Toys as Old as 600 Years Old

 You may have read of Nuremberg for its history and architectural wonders, but it is also home to one of the world’s greatest toy museums!
 The Toy Museum Nuremberg, also called the Lydia Bayer Museum, houses over 10,000 toys.

-I walked around the museum and saw old toys collected by Lydia and Paul Bayer.
+I walked around the museum and saw old toys Lydia and Paul Bayer collected.
 I admit that some of the dolls look a little bit creepy, but the museum also has miniature structures of Nuremberg and other fun and exciting toys that took me back to my younger days.

 #8 Explore Art and History at the Germanic National Museum

 The Germanisches National Museum is the largest cultural museum in Germany.
 I always make it a habit to go to museums; this one showcased paintings and other artworks and over 20,000 cultural artifacts.